-The 2011 annual meeting of shareholders of NL Industries, Inc. will be held on Wednesday, May 18, 2011, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas, for the following purposes:
+The 2012 annual meeting of shareholders of NL Industries, Inc. will be held on Wednesday, May 16, 2012, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas, for the following purposes:

-- 1. to elect the six director nominees named in the proxy statement to serve until the 2012 annual meeting of shareholders; - 2. to adopt a nonbinding advisory resolution that approves the executive compensation described in the proxy statement; - 3. to approve, on a nonbinding advisory basis, the preferred frequency for shareholders to consider approving executive compensation; and - 4. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. to elect the six director nominees named in the proxy statement to serve until the 2013 annual meeting of shareholders; - 2. to approve the 2012 Director Stock Plan; - 3. to approve on an advisory basis our named executive officer compensation; and - 4. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The close of business on March 31, 2011 has been set as the record date for the meeting.
-Only holders of our common stock at the close of business on the record date are entitled to notice of, and to vote at, the meeting.
+The close of business on March 19, 2012 has been set as the record date for the meeting.
+Only holders of our common stock at the close of business on the record date are entitled to notice of and to vote at the meeting.
 A complete list of shareholders entitled to vote at the meeting will be available for examination during normal business hours by any of our shareholders, for purposes related to the meeting, for a period of ten days prior to the meeting at our corporate offices.